JusticeRage/freedomfighting/README.md

 Turn it off completely.
 - If you don't want to take out your drive and plug it into another machine, you can try interrupting the boot process.
-This has to happen before the script is executed, but after the drive has been powered on (which means after the BIOS) password.
+This has to happen before the script is executed, but after the drive has been powered on (which means after the BIOS password).
 A good moment to interrupt the boot process is when the prompt for the FDE password is shown.
 - Then turn on the computer again, and you should see the alert on your screen a few seconds after your computer has booted up.